DineshDumka/medi-compare-ai/README.md

 - `GET /api/diseases` - List available diseases
 - `GET /api/algorithms` - List available algorithms
 - `POST /api/train` - Train models on a single disease
 - `POST /api/compare` - Compare models across multiple diseases

+## Deployment

+The Streamlit app can be deployed on Streamlit Cloud or any other platform that supports Python applications.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.